|

 do this easy, or we can do this real easy."
 It took me a while to

-recognise Matthew McConaughey (Jodie Foster's love interest in Contact)
+recognize Matthew McConaughey (Jodie Foster's love interest in Contact)

 who looks like a muscle-bound comic book crossover between Vin Diesel,

-General Patton and Tank Girl.
 Try not to bring an unhealthy sense of Mystery Science Theater

 |